ollijm/ollis_python_excercise/README.md

 For changing the web page requirement list, edit `src/urls.py`

+Each request and the content test result is logged at `./request.log`

 ## About the software

 I decided to write this small piece in Python despite the fact that I am not very experienced with it.
 I hope this is to show my ability to grab things quickly if needed.
 Also I know dynamic languages are very good for this kind of prototyping.
 However, there are probably some not-so-great practices to be seen in my code if looked at by a more seasoned Python programmer.